csswizardry/csswizardry.github.com/_posts/2024-12-02-a-layered-approach-to-speculation-rules.md

 phase, you’d never need both `class="prefetch prerender"`; one or the other is sufficient.</small>

-However, I’m fond of the self-fulfillingness of this pattern:
+However, I’m very fond of this pattern:

 ```html
 <a href data-prefetch>Prefetched Link</a>